 Arriving in Beautiful Tallinn, Estonia

-We arrived in Tallinn’s medieval Old Town to very warm temperatures and walked downtown for some quick sightseeing before our tour.
-The Viru Gates, built in the 14th century, are the entrances into the Old Town, which leads to the shopping and dining areas.
-When my friend, Jo, and I entered the center of Old Town, we were awestruck.
+Jo and I arrived in Tallinn’s medieval Old Town to very warm temperatures.
+We walked into town on the uneven cobblestones, about a mile from the ship, for some quick sightseeing before our food tour.
+(Hint: Wear comfortable shoes!)
+The entrance to Old Town is through the Viru Gates, built in the 14th century.
+When we entered the center of Old Town, Jo and I were awestruck!
 We instantly adored the quaint charms of the wide pedestrian streets lined with boutiques, cafes, and tourists.
-Artisans sold their handicrafts along the cobblestone streets.
-Old Town is one of the most well preserved Hanseatic town centers in the world; some buildings date back to the 11th century.
+Artisans sold interesting handicrafts along the cobblestone streets.
+It was a fun place to people watch, too.
+Old Town remains one of the most well preserved Hanseatic town centers in the world.
+Some buildings even dated back to the 11th century.

-Referred to as the “Medieval Pearl of Europe”, through the years, Germany, Sweden, Russia, and the Danes have controlled Estonia.
-However, in 1991, it became its own independent country.
-Estonia’s hardworking people embrace their Nordic tastes and traditions and continue the countries legacy.
-Estonia has been an important European country since the 13th century.
-During that time it housed an important trade port for trade between Russia and Scandinavia.
+Referred to as the “Medieval Pearl of Europe”, through the years, Germany, Sweden, Russia, and the Danes have previously controlled Estonia.
+However, in 1991, Estonia became its own independent country.
+Its hardworking people embrace their Nordic tastes and traditions and strive to continue the countries legacy.
+They have been an important European country since the 13th century.
+During that time, Estonia housed an important trade port for trade between Russia and Scandinavia.

-Across the street was a food emporium where visitors can sample local jams, chutneys, almonds, meringues, dried meats, and other items.
-We made our rounds sampling some of these and then the shopkeeper offered us a local liquor called “Tallinn”.
-The liquor can be between 40-50 proof and we promptly passed on the shot, still dizzy from the liquid fire.
-Jo and I did sample the cordial ice cream schnapps, which tasted a lot like Bailey’s Irish Cream.
+Across the street was a food emporium where visitors sampled local jams, chutneys, almonds, meringues, dried meats, and other items.
+We made our rounds trying some of these and soon the shopkeeper (a different one) us another shot.
+This time it was a local liquor called “Tallinn”.
+The liquor comes between 40-50 proof.
+We promptly passed on the shot, still dizzy from the liquid fire next door; however, we did sample the cordial schnapps, which tasted a lot like Bailey’s Irish Cream.
 It was smooth and creamy and would be a great ice cream topping.

-At a local chef’s marketplace, Gourmet Club located at 17 Viru Street, we tried their traditional black bread, filled with nuts and raisins, and topped with their popular bottled tomato chutney.
-It was a slice of heaven.
-Taking a break from food, Nessa took us to a building with a spiral staircase leading to a rooftop for a view of the entire town, which makes for great pictures.
-She gave us a quick history lesson but did not bog us down with too many facts.
-The town is filled with friendly and beautiful people and the shops, much to my surprise, filled with very high-end goods.
+At a local chef’s marketplace called Gourmet Club, we tried their traditional black bread.
+The bread was loaded with nuts and raisins, and topped with their popular bottled tomato chutney.
+It was a slice of heaven!
+Taking a break from food, Nessa took inside a historical building with a spiral staircase.
+It lead to a rooftop that offered a view of the entire town, which was great for photos.
+She gave us a quick history lesson, but did not bog us down with too many facts.
+Old Town is full of friendly and beautiful people.
+The shops, much to my surprise, were filled with very high-end goods.
 It was some of the best shopping in Europe that I have experienced thus far.
 My favorite was Bracchialini, an accessories store filled with exquisite Italian and novelty handbags.

-Our last food stop was at a restaurant that served favorite Estonian and Russian dishes.
-What we were served resembled bruschetta with two different toppings.
-The first was topped with fat back, cheese and chives, while the other with an anchovy-like fish cooked with juice and spices.
+Our last food stop was to a restaurant that served popular Estonian and Russian dishes.
+Our plates resembled bruschetta with two different toppings.
+The first was topped with fat back, cheese and chives, while the other with an anchovy-like fish, cooked with juice and spices.
 I lost interest in the description because the shiny scales of the fish were looking at me.
-My friend and I took a bite of each of them, but this was too out of our comfort zone for us.
-The redeeming part of this stop was Kama, the popular powdery beverage made from grains, peas, and sometimes milk or yogurt.
-It can be served for breakfast or dessert.
-The Kama was picture perfect (ours was garnished with a persimmon) and tasted almond-like.
-I loved it and would definitely order this again.
+My friend and I took a bite of each of them, but this was way too far out of our comfort zones.
+The redeeming part of this stop was the Kama they gave us to drink.
+Kama is a powdery beverage made from grains, peas, and sometimes milk or yogurt and is usually served for breakfast or dessert.
+Not only was the drink picture perfect, garnished with a lovely persimmon, but it tasted almond-like.
+I loved it and would definitely order this again!

-Be sure not to miss the gothic Town Hall Square.
+Be sure not to miss the Tallinn’s gothic Town Hall Square.
 It has remained the heart of the city for over seven centuries.
-While we were there, a huge concert was being set up and they often host fairs and live theater performances.
-In the winter months, they have a Christmas market and held the first ever standing Christmas tree in 1441.
+While we were there, they were preparing for a concert.
+Tallinn is plentiful in fairs and live theater performances.
+In the winter months, they even have a Christmas market.

 My Tallinn, Estonia Photo Gallery:

-See how we spent days at other Baltic Capitals:
+See how we spent our days in the other Baltic Capitals: